The new version is available:

 Some shading effects were already introduced by wriggle with the command wriggle-shade :

-$A_s$ is not necessarily equal to $A$ to wriggle.
+As is not necessarily equal to A to wriggle.

-A_s $ is further from zero, the shading will be darker.
+When As is close to zero, the shading will be softer.
+If As is further from zero, the shading will be darker.
 As with A in the

-wriggle command, realistic shading requires $|\pi\,A_s|<|\lambda|$|.
+wriggle command, realistic shading requires |πAs|<|λ||.

-When $ A/\lambda > 0 $ and $\Omega=0$ and $ \Omega = $ 0, the darkest rings
+When A/λ>0 and Ω=0 and Ω= 0, the darkest rings

 The difference can be compared between these two papers when applying wriggle-shade.